C2.2 Determine whether given pairs of addition and subtraction expressions are equivalent or not equivalent.

 Meaning of the Equal Sign

-This misconception stems, in part, from the fact that students are essentially exposed and exposed to equality situations presented through simple mathematical phrases such as 4 + 1 = 5.
+This misconception stems, in part, from the fact that students are essentially exposed to equality situations presented through simple number sentences such as 4 + 1 = 5.
 To address this misconception, teachers can:

 Note: This type of questioning promotes a better understanding of the concepts of relationship and equality.

-• present different types of mathematical sentences to help students explore the concept of the = sign as a relationship.
+- present different types of number sentences to help students explore the concept of the = sign as a relationship.

 It is important to encourage students to be explicit about their own understanding of the = sign These exchanges will ensure that teachers can check this understanding and that students can use mathematical arguments, one of the foundations of algebraic thinking.

-In a problem-solving approach, the use of concrete and semi-concrete materials, as well as models, helps students recognize and represent situations of equality, equivalence, and inequality.
+In a problem-solving approach, the use of concrete and visual (semi-concrete) materials, as well as models, helps students recognize and represent situations of equality, equivalence, and inequality.

-Moreover, it is only after having manipulated various models several times with the same goal, that is, to recognize a situation of equality or inequality, that the students will be able to approach the purely symbolic representation (the mathematical sentence) of the situation.
+Moreover, it is only after having manipulated various models several times with the goal of recognizing situations of equality or inequality, that students will be able to approach the purely symbolic representation (number sentence) of the situation.

-In addition, to determine the nature of the relationship between the quantities, they must understand that the elements on either side of the = sign are data to be analyzed, not just expressions to be calculated.
+In addition, to determine the nature of the relationship between the quantities, they must understand that the expressions on either side of the = sign are data to be analyzed, not just calculated.

-Source: Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
-14-40.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Fascicule 2, Situations d'égalité, p.
+36-40.

 Example